B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 ![](../img/client/HighlightLayer.png)

-This layer contains the single highlighting the current tile hovered by the player.
+This layer contains a  highlight on the tile currently hovered by the player.

 #### Command Option/Preview Layer